Parental leave and allowance for BC Public Service employees

 If you are the birthing parent and have taken maternity leave, you may take up to 61 consecutive weeks of parental leave immediately following your maternity leave.

-First you (may) serve a two-week waiting period, then take 15 weeks maternity leave and afterward take 35 (standard) to 61 (extended) weeks parental leave.
+First you (may) serve a waiting period, then take 15 weeks maternity leave, followed by 35 (standard) to 61 (extended) weeks parental leave.

 Non-birthing parent